 Top prizes roll over in the case of no winner.
 The only exception is for specialized drawings like the ones held on Easter.
 These specialized drawings hand out the top prize, even if there’s no jackpot winner.

 The biggest jackpot in the history of Lotomania was 41.25 million real or approximately 12.49 US dollars.
 This jackpot fell on March 30, 2013.
 There were two lucky ticket owners who had gotten all 20 numbers correct.
-Each of these players took 20.626 million real home.
+Each of these players took 20.626 million real homes.

-A special jackpot is announced for festive drawing.
+A special jackpot is announced for the festive drawing.
 The Easter Lotomania, for example, has a jackpot of 35 million real or 10.6 million US dollars.